DataDog/storedog/storedog-k8s/README.md

 docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

-2. Configure your worker nodes to trust the insecure registry:
+2. Configure worker nodes (NOT control plane) to trust the insecure registry:
-   - On each worker node, add the following to `/etc/docker/daemon.json`:
+   - On each WORKER node only (not needed on control plane), add the following to `/etc/docker/daemon.json`:
    ```json
    {
      "insecure-registries": ["localhost:5000"]
    }
    ```
-   - Restart Docker on each worker node:
+   - Restart Docker on each WORKER node:
    ```bash
    sudo systemctl restart docker
    ```

+   Note: This step is only required on worker nodes because they are the ones that pull and run containers.
+The control plane node doesn't need this configuration as it doesn't run application containers.

 3. Build and push images to local registry:
 ```bash